DevCycleHQ/devcycle-docs/docs/extras/advanced-variables/variable-schemas.md

 You also must set an **Example Value**.
 The example value will be used as the initial value for each variation when adding this variable to a feature.

 :::caution
-When adding a Variable Schema to an associated Variable or editing an existing Variable Schema for an associated Variable, please ensure that the new or updated Schema **does not** make the associated Feature's values invalid.
+You will be unable to define or edit a Schema that makes the associated Feature’s values invalid.
 :::

 An **Enum** schema will allow you to input allowable values for a string or number variable.